 - Planning family activities.

 - Engaging in physical exercise together, such as walking.

 - Keeping in contact with friends and family for support.

 Veteran Addiction Treatment

-Veterans Affairs offers several types of rehab, both at VA rehab centers and through community care providers.
-The VA offers screening and treatment for both mental health diagnoses and substance abuse disorders.5
+Veterans Affairs offers several types of addiction treatment, both at VA treatment centers and through community care providers.
+The VA offers screening and treatment for both mental health diagnoses and substance use disorders.5

-However, a veteran may live too far away from a VA rehab center to make treatment convenient.
+However, a Veteran may live too far away from a VA facility to make treatment convenient.
 Likewise, the nearest VA treatment center may be full and have a waiting list.
 In some cases, your local VA treatment center may not offer a specialized program that your doctor feels you need, whether for psychological or medical reasons.

-American Addiction Centers offers several programs for substance abuse and mental health treatment at locations nationwide.
-The services that vets can receive, depending on their individual needs, include:
+American Addiction Centers offers several programs for substance use and mental health treatment at locations nationwide.
+The services that Vets can receive, depending on their individual needs, include: